Gnometoaster/basketball-scoreboard/README.md

-# Frontend Mentor - Order summary card solution
+# Scrimba - Basketball Scoreboard Project

-This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is my version of the basketball scoreboard project from module 3 in the Scrimba front end developer career path.

 ## Table of contents